hashicorp/terraform-website/content/source/docs/cloud/api/ssh-keys.html.md

 Parameter            | Description
 ---------------------|------------
 `:organization_name` | The name of the organization to create an SSH key in.
-The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.
+The organization must already exist, and the token authenticating the API request must have permission to manage VCS settings. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 -> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/api-tokens.html#organization-api-tokens).
 You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/api-tokens.html#team-api-tokens).